-1. Designing and innovation This section is concerned with learners developing their ability to design and enhance their basic design skills in order to solve problems.
+1. Designing and innovation

+This section is concerned with learners developing their ability to design and enhance their basic design skills in order to solve problems.
 Learners should also develop an understanding of a range of external influences and demands which affect the work of product designers.

-Con tent Amplification Fashion and textiles (a) Principles of designing The generation, development and expression of ideas; development of aesthetic values; fitness for purpose; the understanding and application of design processes in a logical and creative manner; writing appropriate and effective specifications as used in the Textile Industry; Fabric specifications; product specification; manufacturing specification; garment specification; the generation of specific, measurable performance criteria to inform designing and evaluating; use of sketchbooks in design development; communication of ideas and solutions in appropriate contexts using a variety of media, such as freehand sketching, formal working and presentation drawings, 2D and 3D modelling, 3D printing, ICT generated image, toiles.
-Fast (b) Research techniques Primary and secondary research; the discerning use of reference material from a variety of sources such as libraries, Internet, databases, fashion shows, magazines and exhibitions, to produce valid and reliable information. (c) Analysis of the problem Effective analysis and synthesis of material to guide development of innovative and creative ideas; investigate and analyse a problem, consider the needs, wants and values of users, leading to the production of design briefs, specifications, to inform, direct and evaluate the end product; reflection on the problem.
+affect the work of product designers.
+Content Amplification Fashion and textiles (a) Principles of designing The generation, development and expression of ideas; development of aesthetic values; fitness for purpose; the understanding and application of design processes in a logical and creative manner; knowledge of writing appropriate and effective specifications as used in the Textile Industry; Fabric specifications; product specification; manufacturing specification; garment specification;. the generation of specific, measurable performance criteria to inform designing and evaluating; use of sketchbooks in design development; communication of ideas and solutions in appropriate contexts using a variety of media, such as freehand sketching, formal working and presentation drawings, 2D and 3D modelling, 3D printing, ICT generated image, toiles.
+Fash (b) Research techniques Primary and secondary research; the discerning use of reference material from a variety of sources such as libraries, Internet, databases, fashion shows, magazines and exhibitions, to produce valid and reliable information. (c) Analysis of the problem Understanding effective analysis and synthesis of material to guide effective development of innovative and creative ideas; Investigate and analyse a problem, consider the needs, wants and values of users, leading to the production of a design brief and specification to inform, direct and evaluate the end product; reflection on the problem.

-Fashion and textiles (d) (e) Problem solving strategies Investigation, team work (including brainstorming), research, modelling, prototyping, trialling and toiles; how skills and knowledge from other subject areas (including mathematics, science, computer science) will support problem solving including the application of technology; the process of innovation - collaborative and commercial approaches; key concepts in innovation such as the impact of past and present textile/fashion designers and historical influences; fashion forecasters; image makers; trendsetters and fashion centres; innovation techniques such as inversion (turning the problem around), morphological analysis (evaluating possible solutions in a table or matrix), analogy and lateral thinking; analysis and exploration of the needs of users.
-Techniques of evaluating performance against specific measurable criteria such as comparative testing of materials for a specific application; devising fair tests for materials; 2D/3D modelling prototyping and toiles to evaluate proposals; identification of criteria for value judgements such as ratings charts for aesthetics, function, user- friendliness; feasibility studies on proposed solutions. (f) Ergonomics and anthropometrics Relevant use of human and environmental measurements and statistics to inform design and production. (g) Computer systems for designing Use of CADD both in formative and summative stages of designing, Internet, DVD, databases, spreadsheet, word processing/DTP and control programs, as appropriate to the task undertaken; make use of appropriate software to communicate fashion/textile ideas clearly such as: Corel draw, Speedstep, Photoshop; Adobe Illustrator. product data management - using software to manage and monitor production. (h) Innovation Appreciate the importance of innovation in both designing and making.
+xtiles (p) Problem solving strategies Investigation, team work (including brainstorming), research, modelling, prototyping, trialling and toiles; how skills and knowledge from other subject areas (including mathematics, science, computer science) will support the problem solving including the application of technology; the process of innovation - collaborative and commercial approaches; the development of innovative product solutions; key concepts in innovation such as the impact of past and present textile/fashion designers and historical influences; fashion forecasters; image makers; trendsetters and fashion centres; innovation techniques such as inversion (turning the problem around, e.g. instead of considering 'how do I get to work?' thinking about 'how can work get to me?', morphological analysis (evaluating possible solutions in a table or matrix and considering all possible combinations), analogy and lateral thinking; analysis and exploration of the needs of users.
+Fashion and textiles Quantitative and qualitative testing Techniques of evaluating performance against specific measurable criteria such as comparative testing of materials for a specific application; devising fair tests for materials; 2D/3D modelling prototyping and toiles to evaluate proposals; identification of criteria for value judgements such as ratings charts for aesthetics, function, user-friendliness; feasibility studies on proposed solutions. (f) Ergonomics and anthropometrics Relevant use of human and environmental measurements and statistics to inform design and production. (g) Computer systems for designing Use of CADD both in formative and summative stages of designing, Internet, DVD, databases, spreadsheet, word processing/DTP and control programs, as appropriate to the task undertaken; make use of appropriate software to communicate fashion/textile ideas clearly such as: Corel draw, Speedstep, Photoshop; Adobe Illustrator. product data management - using software to manage and monitor production. (h) Innovation Appreciate the importance of innovation in both designing and making.